 Let’s go back to Goldfinger and take a look at everyone’s favourite, the grey and white glen check, tropical-weight three-piece suit made by Anthony Sinclair.
 Bond wears five suits in the film but this is the one that everyone remembers most.
 It’s not a solid light grey but as you can see in the close-up below it is really a fine glen check in dark grey and white.
 This fabric is woven in a 2×2 hopsack (basket) weave with a high number of ends and picks per inch.
 A diagram of the fabric can be seen in the illustration below.
-The jacket is Connery’s usual two-button with narrow lapels, this time with double vents, straight flapped pockets and a ticket pocket.
-The cuffs, as usual, close with 4 buttons.
+The jacket is Connery’s usual button two with narrow lapels, this time with double vents, straight flapped pockets and a ticket pocket.
+The cuffs, as usual, close with four buttons.
 The shoulders are natural, the sleeveheads are roped and the chest has a little drape.
 The trousers have the typical double forward-pleated front with Daks tops.
 Unlike the suit trousers Bond wore in his first two films, the trousers in Goldfinger are finished with plain bottoms instead of turn-ups.

 The shirt is white with a faint broken grey stripe and has a spread collar, a front placket and double cuffs with rounded corners.
 The tie is a navy silk knit, the kind with a square bottom.
 Bond wears a folded white linen handkerchief in his breast pocket.
 In our next entry we will take a closer look at the three-eyelet derbys that Bond wears with this suit.